 6. Research successful employee recognition programs

 You’re not alone when it comes to building an impactful recognition strategy.
 Take a look at how other companies are successfully engaging their workforces through employee recognition.
-For example, you can gather inspiration from Horizon BCBSNJ’s and Smart & Final’s success stories.
+For example, you can gather inspiration from Shop Direct’s and General Motors' success stories.
 Access more HR success stories from leading companies here.

 As the modern workforce shifts from year of service awards to sophisticated recognition and engagement platforms, it’s important to keep in my mind my six keys to a successful recognition strategy.
 From now on, avoid having the next Sam walk out your door by showing him appreciation from the start and on a regular basis.

 To learn more, download Achievers eBook Recognition Culture: The MVP of Employee Experience.

 Do you have any thoughts on this article?
 Share your comments below.